aavillanueva6/TechBlog/README.md

 ## Description

-This is a full stack web application.
-It is deployed to Heroku and uses a JawsDB database.
-The application allows users to post blog topics and other users may comment on the blog posts.
+This full-stack web application is deployed to Heroku and uses a JawsDB database.
+The application allows users to post blog topics and interact with other users via comments on the blog posts.

 ---